Dear SaaStr: What Are The Pros and Cons of a Double Trigger with a 6 year Vest for Founders of a Startup?

 But I’ve never seen a Double Trigger impact an acquisition negatively.
 “Worst” case the acquirer renegotiates it, and/or cancels it (yes, this can be done in M&A documents), and you lose it.
 Well, you are at least no worse off in that case.

-Still, a double trigger is a great security blanket.
-It makes founders (and VPs of Sales) feel much better.
+A double trigger is a great security blanket for founders and certain top execs.
+It makes founders (and VPs of Sales and Finance) feel much better.
 Like they aren’t going to get scr**ed.
 So just do it for the founders and your VPS at least.

 Really I see no cons and as an investor and founder would support both strongly.